swoole/docker-swoole/examples/30-debug-with-gdb/README.md

 This example shows how to debug script _/var/www/test.php_ using `gdb`. `gdb` is included in image _phpswoole/swoole:latest-dev_ (and any image with "-dev" postfixed to its image tag).

-1. Start the Docker container with command `./bin/example.sh start 30`.
+1. Start the Docker container with one of following commands
+    * `./bin/example.sh start 30` if under root directory of the repository.
+    * `docker-compose  up --build -d` if under same directory of this file.
 2. Get a bash shell in the container with command `docker exec -ti $(docker ps -qf "name=app") bash`.
 3. Inside the container, run command `gdb php`.